dtonhofer/prolog_notes/swipl_notes/about_documentation/README.md

 (`test')
 ```

-This results in:
+This results in the following output in the PDF:

 ![guillements example](pics/guillements_example.png)

 Seems fussy and looks incorrect and weirdly context-dependent.
-There is probably some include that is missing.
+There is probably some _include_ that is missing.
 Also, there should probably be a special construct for that like `\quoting{}`.

-Here is how it should look, from https://www.scribbr.com/language-rules/quotation-marks/
+Here is how it _should_ look, from https://www.scribbr.com/language-rules/quotation-marks/

 ![quotation marks](pics/quotation_marks.png)

 See also: https://www.overleaf.com/learn/latex/Typesetting_quotations

 ### Terms